e-Aadhaar vs. Physical Card: Understanding Their Equal Validity

 The many ways they are the same

-When you compare your physical Aadhaar card and your e-Aadhaar, you will find they are very much alike in several key ways:
+When you compare your physical Aadhaar card and your e-Aadhaar, you will find they are largely similar in several key ways:

 • Both carry your unique 12-digit Aadhaar number.